- City Council & Mayor

 Of Washington's 281 cities and towns, 227 (81%) operate under the mayor-council form, 53 (19%) have adopted the council-manager form, and 1 (less than 1%) operates under the commission form.

 Elected Officials in the City of Edgewood

 Because the Mayor of Edgewood serves in lieu of a City Administrator, he is paid a higher wage than comparable Mayors who serve primarily as a policy director.
-He is in the office daily, works an average work week in excess of 40 hours, and while he does not receive retirement benefits he participates in the employee health benefit plan.
+He is in the office daily, works an average work week in excess of 40 hours, and participates in the employee retirement and health benefit plans.
 His wage is compared to other Washington State Mayors who serve a similar Chief Administrator role, which again, is reviewed annually by the Salary Commission.

 The City of Edgewood Council is paid a set amount per month.
 They meet every week and at least twice per year for a full day Strategic Planning and Annual Budget Retreat.
 They serve on various Regional boards, Community Planning and Advisory Boards, as well as a number of Ad Hoc and Standing Committees such as the Communications, Events, Economic Development, and Utility Tax.